 There is currently one subcommittee of the STAC, which has a purpose of reviewing and providing input to Natural Resources Conservation Service’s conservation practice standards and specifications, which are contained in the Field Office Technical Guide.

-Washington State Technical Advisory Committee meetings are from 9:30 am until 3:00 pm on the following dates:
+Washington State Technical Advisory Committee meetings are conducted via teleconference/webinar (unless otherwise specified) from 9:30 am until 3:00 pm on the following dates: